 Advancing primary teachers' awareness of the nature of science through communities of science practice

-Forbes, Anne, Kadir, Munirah Shaik and Yeung, Alexander Seeshing 2017.
-Advancing primary teachers' awareness of the nature of science through communities of science practice. in: R. V. Nata (ed.)
-Progress in Education New York: Nova Science Publishers. pp. 55 - 81
+Forbes, Anne, Kadir, Munirah Shaik and Yeung, Alexander Seeshing.
+(2017) Advancing primary teachers' awareness of the nature of science through communities of science practice.
+In In R. V. Nata (Ed.).
+Progress in Education pp. 55 - 81 Nova Science Publishers.

 |Authors||Forbes, Anne, Kadir, Munirah Shaik and Yeung, Alexander Seeshing|

 |Editors||R. V. Nata|

 Traditional school science education practices (teacher ad director, learning of de-contextualized conceptual knowledge through acquisition, practical exercises to demonstrate known phenomena) continue to enjoy an extraordinary level of popularity in primary and secondary school curricula.
 Concurrently, and in all likelihood, as a consequence of these teaching approaches, many students have little or no interest or engagement in science.
 Despite recent advancements of, and reforms in, pedagogical approaches, numerous factors impact on primary teachers’ willingness to adopt new practices.
 Challenges include the duration of professional development associated with the reform, institutional and individual teacher characteristics, context (physical environment, human interactions and school policies) and teacher beliefs (about science, science learning and science teaching).
 An inquiry-based, student-led, mentor-supported science program named My Science has been implemented in a number of Australian schools to address these issues.